drekunia/exgetapi/README.md

 - `mix ecto.create && mix ecto.migrate`

-You can add you own records to database, or use the seeder:
+You can add your own records to database, or use the seeder:

 - `mix run priv/repo/seeds.exs`